|

 may be needed for reliable automatic detection, and probably

+there will be some overlap of coverage between telescopes.
 Searching to +/- 60 deg celestial latitude implies sky coverage,

 over the course of a year, at almost all declinations.
 Thus telescopes